applehoro/bermuda-strike/doc/script.md

 No more war.
 I guess our girls could watch the sakura fall in peace after all.
-Rebuilding the Earth would be a long process, but the hope is in the air this spring.
+Rebuilding the Earth would be a long process, but the hope is in the air this spring...